Cross ratios and cubulations of hyperbolic groups: Introduction.

 Another setting where cross ratios play a central role is the study of representations of surface groups into higher-rank Lie groups.
 A striking result of Labourie identifies the space of Hitchin representations ${\rho\colon G\ra PSL_n\R}$ with a space of H\"older-continuous invariant cross ratios on $\partial_{\infty}G$ \cite{Labourie-IHES}.

 In this paper, we consider yet another significant geometric structure that groups can be endowed with.
 More precisely, we study the \emph{space of cubulations} of a non-elementary hyperbolic group $G$.
-Our main result is that the space of cubulations of $G$ naturally injects\footnote{Some mild and inevitable assumptions are required; cf.\ Theorem~\ref{hyp CR} below.} into the space of invariant $\Z$-valued cross ratios on $\partial_{\infty}G$ (Theorem~\ref{hyp CR}).
-An important consequence is that most cubulations of $G$ are \emph{length-spectrum rigid} (Theorem~\ref{hyp MLSR}).
+Our main result is that the space of cubulations of $G$ naturally injects\footnote{Some mild and inevitable assumptions are required; cf.\ Theorem~\ref{hyp CR} below.} into the space of invariant $\Z$--valued cross ratios on $\partial_{\infty}G$ (Theorem~\ref{hyp CR}).
+An important consequence is that most cubulations of $G$ are \emph{length-spectrum rigid} (Corollary~\ref{hyp MLSR}).

-Our results also apply to many non-hyperbolic groups, with the Gromov boundary replaced by the \emph{contracting boundary} $\partial_cG$ and under stronger assumptions (cf.\ Theorem~\ref{non-hyp CR}).

 Recall that a \emph{cubulation} is a proper cocompact action of $G$ on a \emph{$\CAT$ cube complex} $X$.
 A group is said to be \emph{cubulated} if it admits a cubulation.
-Cubulated hyperbolic groups are ubiquitous in geometric group theory: they include surface groups, hyperbolic $3$-manifold groups \cite{Bergeron-Wise}, hyperbolic free-by-cyclic groups \cite{Hagen-Wise1,Hagen-Wise2}, hyperbolic Coxeter groups \cite{Niblo-Reeves}, small cancellation groups \cite{Wise-GAFA}, random groups at low density \cite{Ollivier-Wise} and many arithmetic lattices in $SO(n,1)$ \cite{Bergeron-Haglund-Wise,Haglund-Wise-Ann}.
+Cubulated hyperbolic groups are ubiquitous in geometric group theory: they include surface groups, hyperbolic $3$--manifold groups \cite{Bergeron-Wise}, hyperbolic free-by-cyclic groups \cite{Hagen-Wise1,Hagen-Wise2}, hyperbolic Coxeter groups \cite{Niblo-Reeves}, finitely presented small cancellation groups \cite{Wise-GAFA}, random groups at low density \cite{Ollivier-Wise} and many arithmetic lattices in $SO(n,1)$ \cite{Bergeron-Haglund-Wise,Haglund-Wise-Ann}.
 Cubulated hyperbolic groups are also particularly significant due to recent advances in low-dimensional topology \cite{Haglund-Wise-GAFA,Wise-ICM,Agol-ICM}.

-Among cubulations of a group $G$, a subclass is particularly relevant for us: that of \emph{essential}, \emph{hyperplane-essential} cubulations\footnote{We refer the reader to \cite{CS,Hagen-Touikan} or Section~\ref{CCC prelims} below for definitions.}.
-Indeed, due to the extreme flexibility of cube complexes, it is all too easy to perturb any cubulation by adding ``insignificant noise'' (say, a few loose edges).
-Essential, hyperplane-essential cube complexes are then those from which all ``noise'' has been removed.
-An entirely canonical procedure for this removal is provided by Section~3 in \cite{CS} and Theorem~A in \cite{Hagen-Touikan}.
+Among cubulations of a group $G$, a subclass is especially relevant for us: that of \emph{essential}, \emph{hyperplane-essential} cubulations\footnote{We refer the reader to \cite{CS,Hagen-Touikan} or Section~\ref{CCC prelims} below for definitions.}.
+Indeed, due to the extreme flexibility of cube complexes, it is all too easy to perturb any cubulation by adding ``insignificant noise'' (say, a few loose edges around the space).
+Essential, hyperplane-essential cube complexes are those from which all ``noise'' has been removed.
+A simple procedure for this removal is provided by Section~3 in \cite{CS} and Theorem~A in \cite{Hagen-Touikan}.